 So Sukkot is about expectations – renewed and sanctified by Rosh Hashana and Yom Kippur.

 Ok, now for the practical side of this.
 All the above is good and well on paper.
 But how – how do you begin to access your soul, how do you rejoice when you don’t feel their is anything to celebrate?

 There are many answers, but the one that comes to mind just now lies in the inherent theme of Sukkot.
 On Sukkot we invite guests (ushpizin) – both cosmic and physical.
 We celebrate together.

 Simply put, look at the people in your life.
-Study your Rolodex – palm, blackberry, database or wherever you hold your contacts – and see how many of these people reinforce your life and lift your spirits.
+Study your Rolodex – phone, ipad, database or wherever you hold your contacts – and see how many of these people reinforce your life and lift your spirits.
 No doubt that you will find quite a number who are always ready to tell you how depressed things are and how bad you should feel.
 After all, misery does like company (some clichés happen to be true).
 Feeling good about yourself today?
 I’m sure you can find someone to call that will change your mood.

 The key to this exercise is to avoid the people who make you anxious.

 Find people who believe in you, who bring the best out of you, who empower you.
 Look for those that make you feel happy, proud and dignified (in a real way).

 Find people who bring your soul alive.